ONDC-Official/ONDC-LOG-Specifications/README.md

 Please see [documentation](https://github.com/Open-network-for-digital-commerce/ONDC-Protocol/wiki) for understanding purpose, architecture, and the actual APIs.
 Participate in the [community discussions](https://github.com/ONDC-Official/ONDC-LOG-Specifications/discussions) to leverage ONDC Protocol as well as to contribute towards development of ONDC Protocol by providing ideas, reporting issues, contributing to documentation, and contributing code.

-Please go through the [B2B Logistics BRD document](https://docs.google.com/document/d/1P8qn2h8EFZ0vubNQqJuHhFrNamlKzGfjbm6Ma-Cw6tY/edit#) as well, to understand the transaction flow.
+Please go through the [B2B Logistics BRD document](https://docs.google.com/document/d/1P8qn2h8EFZ0vubNQqJuHhFrNamlKzGfjbm6Ma-Cw6tY/edit#) as well, to understand the business requirements.